Arts&Culture | فنون وثقافة

 “Sixty-four times, I stabbed her sixty-four times”.

-I was speechless, I thanked him, and sat there in silence as his words flashed across me repeatedly. “sixty-four times” I kept thinking, I could not understand how that could be possible or how much pain his sister endured.
-Find mentat pills online, I left the prison that day with a sense of sadness, but held a sense of clarity in my mind.
+I left the prison that day with a sense of sadness, but held a sense of clarity in my mind.
 All that I have been researching has now come to life.
-These men shed their beliefs about the law to me – how they feel that six or seven years of imprisonment for taking someone’s life away is unfair; they explained what culture and tradition meant to them, but most of all they all said that ‘honour’ is a code they live by, they don’t understand why it is so important; that’s just the way it is, the way they were brought up, mentat pills without prescription.
+These men shed their beliefs about the law to me – how they feel that six or seven years of imprisonment for taking someone’s life away is unfair; they explained what culture and tradition meant to them, but most of all they all said that ‘honour’ is a code they live by, they don’t understand why it is so important; that’s just the way it is, the way they were brought up.

 ‘Honor killing’ in the Arab world, has its origins in the Bedouin tribal life that precedes both Christianity and Islam.
 The code goes back as far as 1200BC in the Hammurabi and Assyrian Laws which declared a woman’s chastity to be the property of her family.
-Islam granted women a considerable amount of rights, but the engrained patriarchal tribal order remained and men wanting to remain powerful, overnight mentat pills, chose not to grant the rights to women, thus leaving them in ignorance both of their rights as well as their religion (Al-Ashmawi, 2004).
+Islam granted women a considerable amount of rights, but the engrained patriarchal tribal order remained and men wanting to remain powerful, chose not to grant the rights to women, thus leaving them in ignorance both of their rights as well as their religion (Al-Ashmawi, 2004).

 Although these are the cultural origins that lay behind the practice of honour killing, there are other theories as to why this practice exists today.
-Mentat pills without prescription, One could obviously suggest the patriarchal structure of many of these societies as reason.
+One could obviously suggest the patriarchal structure of many of these societies as reason.
 However, one interesting, non-cultural, argument is that the developmental problems that exist in many of these societies exacerbate the culturally embedded notions of gender towards violence.
 The reasons are doubtless numerous and complex, and any tangible change must address the social, economic and legal dimensions of these dishonourable killings similtaneously.
 However, more than anything, my meeting with Firas convinced me of the need to creatively engage with our cultural specificity and diversity.
-Traditions of generosity and virtue - which we, as Jordanians, are particularly proud of - cannot exist alongside murder condoned under the guise of honour.
+Traditions of generosity and virtue – which we, as Jordanians, are particularly proud of – cannot exist alongside murder condoned under the guise of honour.

 * Names used for this article are not the real identities of the men.